Jonathan Safran Foer On Marriage, Religion And Universal Balances

 FOER: (Reading) Isaac Bloch was not the last of his kind.
 But once gone, his kind will be gone forever.
 We know them.
 We've lived among them.
 They've shaped us as Jews and Americans, as sons and daughters, grandsons and granddaughters.
 But our time of knowing them is nearly complete.
 And then they will be gone forever, and we will only remember them until we don't.
 We know them.
 We know them with tears for their suffering, with silence for all that cannot be said, with song for their unprecedented resilience.
 There will be no more old Jews who interpret a spot of good news as the guarantee of imminent apocalypse, who treat buffets like grocery stores before blizzards, who touch a finger to the bottom lip before turning a page of their people's Maxwell House epic.

 FOER: Yeah, that's well put.
 It was very easy to make fun of as a kid, you know?
 It was very easy to be embarrassed by until I wasn't.
 And then I was embarrassed by my embarrassment, really ashamed of my embarrassment.
 She's of a generation of Jews who were, you know, deformed by trauma.
-And that's one true way of understanding the experience, and the other is that they are kind of geniuses of resilience.
-I remember spending a good portion of my life thinking about how unusual the way she lived was, you know?
-Clipping coupons for foods that would simply never be bought, protecting upholstery, arranging certain kinds of photographs in certain ways on certain surfaces and as I read, you know, treating buffets like supermarkets before blizzards, I thought how puzzling.
-And then later in life, I was in awe of the fact that she was a functioning human being, you know?
-That how few her peculiarities were, how rare her trauma seemed to express itself.
+And that's one true way of understanding the experience.
+And the other is that they are kind of geniuses of resilience.
+I remember spending a good portion of my life thinking about how unusual the way she lived was, you know, clipping coupons for foods that would simply never be bought, protecting upholstery, arranging certain kinds of photographs in certain ways on certain surfaces and, as I read, you know, treating buffets like supermarkets before blizzards.
+I thought, how puzzling.
+And then later in life, I was in awe of the fact that she was a functional human being, you know?
+That - how few her peculiarities were, how rare her trauma seemed to express itself.

-GROSS: Which she probably nearly starved to death in the two years that she was hiding.
+GROSS: Well, she probably nearly starved to death in the two years that she was hiding.

 FOER: Oh, yeah, absolutely.
 She was eating from, you know, garbage.
 Yeah, and the things that she saw and heard and knew and lost, you know, it's - there are things that would make it extraordinarily difficult to choose to get out of bed in the morning.